Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

     "categories": ["dotnet", "diagnostics"]
 }

 Recently, I've been playing with the new [diagnostic improvements in .Net Core 3](https://devblogs.microsoft.com/dotnet/introducing-diagnostics-improvements-in-net-core-3-0/).
 Traditionally, I've always used the great [AppMetrics](https://github.com/AppMetrics/AppMetrics) package to capture the metrics from our applications and send scrape them with a [Prometheus](https://github.com/prometheus/prometheus) &amp; [Grafana](https://github.com/grafana/grafana) setup.
-When reading about the improvements, I wondered whether or not it would be possible to push metrics to [Prometheus](https://github.com/prometheus/prometheus).
+Whilst reading about the improvements, I wondered whether or not it would be possible to push metrics to [Prometheus](https://github.com/prometheus/prometheus).
 <!--more-->

 Ultimately, I decided that pushing to [Prometheus](https://github.com/prometheus/prometheus) wasn't ideal for my use case.
-However, I have successfully used the approach described in the rest of the article to push the metrics to another platform.
+However, I have successfully used the approach described in the rest of the article to push the metrics to another platform, using a new .Net API - EventCounters.

 EventCounters are the .NET Core replacement for Windows performance counters, which are now cross platform.
 EventCounters are based on the EventPipe that was originally introduced in .Net Core 2.2, but .Net Core 3.0+ adds a lot of additional functionality that we can use going forward to create cross platform monitoring tools for our applications including: